AFE99/Arboles-de-Decisicion-IA/README.md

 3- Install the last file downloaded, open the console in the folder where is the file and put in--> "pip install --upgrade fileName" .
 For example: "pip install --upgrade pygraphviz-1.7-cp38-cp38-win_amd64.whl"

+4- Install matplot library, putting in console --> "pip install matplotlib"

+5- Open tpi.py and run the project, put in console "py tpi.py"

-4- Load a csv file in the executing program, with the first column=id and the first row with the titles of the columns
+6- Load a csv file in the executing program, with the first column=id and the first row with the titles of the column